Postrediori/MinimalImGui/README.md

 To use the ImGui in a CMake project one should copy the following files:

 * `3rdparty/imgui` - directory with ImGui headers copied from the original repository.
-This is not a git module, so the files are not updated automatically.
+This is a git submodule in this repository.
 * `cmake/imgui.cmake` - CMake module that defines variables `IMGUI_LIBRARIES` and `IMGUI_INCLUDE_DIR`.

 ## Environment Setup